 To maximize the health benefits:

-- Deep clean periodically: Have your carpets and upholstery professionally cleaned using Hot Water Extraction every 9-18 months, or more frequently if you have children, pets and/or allergies.
+• Deep clean periodically: Have your carpets and upholstery professionally cleaned every 9–18 months.

-By taking care of your carpets and upholstery, you're taking a significant step towards creating a healthier and more comfortable home for you and your family.
+By taking care of your carpets and upholstery, you're taking an important step toward creating a healthier home for your family.

 Contributors